Harbor2025/Harbor2025/README.md

 - 🔁 Real-time discussion and insight-sharing for each market.
 - 🧩 Built-in recommendation engine.
 - 🪙 Smart-contract escrow in MON with transparent fee and payout flows.
-- ⚡ Designed for speed and scale on Monad testnet.
+- ⚡ Designed for speed and scale on Base testnet.

 ---